Unit 3: Advanced Topics & Disease Prevention¶

 Some physicians in longevity medicine use low-dose rapamycin off-label, typically under careful monitoring.

-• This is a prescription medication with immunosuppressant effects
+- This is a prescription medication with immunosuppressant effects, so it comes with real risks

-• Side effects include increased infection risk and metabolic effects
+- Human longevity data doesn't exist, and side effects can include increased infection risk and metabolic effects

 The scenario: A client comes in quoting an attention-grabbing promise from a popular health podcast.